 The past year and a half has brought rapid digital transformation to healthcare organizations across the U.S. Most hospitals, physician practices and specialty providers implemented some form of telehealth early in the pandemic.
 It’s become an essential part of provider workflows and widely accepted by both staff and patients.
 Now is the time to ask “what’s next” for digital technology and to look for opportunities to operationalize it in a way that better serves both the organization and the patient.

-Video conferencing software is a great opportunity as it enables more effective, collaborative interdisciplinary care.
+Telehealth software is a great opportunity as it enables more effective, collaborative interdisciplinary care.
 This, in turn, reduces gaps in care, lowers costs, improves outcomes, and enhances the patient experience.
-Following are four ways video conferencing can improve collaboration, healthcare communications and outcomes.
+The following are four benefits of telemedicine, showing how the software can improve collaboration

-Video conferencing technology provides patients with greater access to the right providers, whether the patient is at home or at another healthcare facility.
+The benefits of telemedicine goes even further.
+The technology can even provide patients with greater access to the right provider, whether the patient is at home or at another healthcare facility.
 This allows for more proactive interventions when issues arise.
 This is especially important during transitions of care, such as when a patient is discharged from a hospital.
 According to research from the Agency for Healthcare Research and Quality (AHRQ), nearly 20% of patients experience some type of adverse event in the first three weeks after discharge from a hospital or emergency department, most of which are preventable.
-Video conferencing technology can reduce the likelihood of complications and readmissions by enabling hospitals, physicians and specialists to remotely monitor patients at home or elsewhere throughout this critical recovery period.
+Telemedicine software can reduce the likelihood of complications and readmissions by enabling hospitals, physicians and specialists to remotely monitor patients at home or elsewhere throughout this critical recovery period.

 Having the right level of coverage with the most qualified employees helps ensure optimal outcomes.
 Digital technology such as video conferencing can help by enabling a more effective hybrid staffing model.
 Many organizations are struggling with a shortage of healthcare workers.
 While not all staff positions can be done remotely, many can.
 Digital technology can be used to streamline and enhance collaboration across remote and onsite employees.
 This can help in recruitment and retention efforts as well.
 Research shows that companies that offer employees the option of remote work can lower absenteeism by 41% and reduce turnover by 12%.
 It also removes the need to hire local talent and opens up a larger pool of qualified candidates from which to choose.